-Rave reviews of succulent American BBQ, kimchi fusion, and English pies were all coming from an unusual place - a German market hall in Kreuzberg.
+Rave reviews of succulent American BBQ, kimchi fusion, and English pies were all coming from an unusual place - a historic market hall in Kreuzberg.
 Street Food Thursday at the Markthalle IX has brought a new level of attention to this historic marketplace, but it is far from the only reason to visit.

 History of Markthalle IX

 Once just number nuen among fourteen market halls, this site has been standing against all odds since 1891.
 Miraculously missed by bombs in WWII, it is also one of the few marketplaces to avoid mass renovation.

 In 2009, the site was mostly unused and about to be sold to developers.
 Local residents stepped in to restore it to original usage.
-With a successful initiative, Markthalle IX was re-opened in 2012 and since then has been a booming success.
+With a successful initiative, Markthalle IX was re-opened in 2011 and since then has been a booming success.

 Street Food Thursdays at Markthalle IX

-The best plan of attack is to arrive early, right when the market opens.
+Open from from 5–10 pm, The best plan of attack is to arrive early, right when the market opens.
 Crowds arrive in force by 7 p.m., making finding a seat a bit of a challenge and the chance of missing out on the best dishes a possibility.
 Once inside, circle the market to give your stomach some options.
 Pick your first bite and take a seat to eat, then get up for another bite, wait in line, and get another bite.
 This is the place to graze a full meal rather than fill-up in one place.